 Splendors of the Universe, A Practical Guide to Photographing the Night Sky by Terence Dickinson and Jack Newton.
 An excellent guide to photographing the night sky.
 It is well worth finding on the used Amazon market via the link below.
 This book was written in the days of film photography, but it is still my favorite.
 Just use the film speed recommendations in this book and set your digital camera’s ISO accordingly.
 And if you still shoot film, you will be in astrophotography heaven.

 Getting Started: Budget Astrophotography by Allan Hall.
 Another excellent guide to photographing the night sky.
-Just out this year (2014).
 If you are on a budget, this is the book for you.

 If you are just getting started should you get Dickinson’s book or Hall’s?
-This is a really tough call.
-I am tempted to give a slight edge to Dickinson because I have lived with his excellent books for so long, and Hall is new to me.
+This is a really tough call but I am giving a slight edge to Dickinson because I have lived with his excellent books for so long, and Hall is new to me.
 But you can’t go wrong either way.
 Maybe you need both!

 Astrophotography for the Amateur by Michael Covington, or Digital SLR Astrophotography, also by Covington.
 Another great book.
 This is an older classic with a wealth of information.
 Highly recommended.
 I have the original version but not the newer digital version, so I can’t speak from personal experience regarding the newer version of this book but the reviews at Amazon are good.

 Getting Started: Long Exposure Astrophotography by Alan Hall.
 This is complicated, using a telescope kind of stuff.
 There is no getting around that fact that this kind of photography is going to cost you in terms of time, effort, determination, and some money.
 But if you are really serious abut getting this deep into astrophotography, this is an excellent guide.
 Read the reviews at Amazon.

 In addition to the books listed above, I own several other books by Terence Dickinson.
 Just about anything he does is first class.